agarciamog/agarciamog.github.io/README.md

 * Led team that designed a robust and complete testing plan that includes regression testing, bug tracker, and best practices that led to better user acceptance testing results across the department.
 * Write C# for custom behavior in existing code base and then checking code in using SVN.
 * Interview prospective engineers and mentor new hires.

+**Quality Assurance Technician, October 2009 - March 2011** <br>
+CRMLS Inc., Pomona, California
+* Test California's largest real estate multiple listing service, along with other vendor applications for critical bugs and business rules using Firebug.
+* Code scripts using JavaScript to assist the compliance department process data integrity violations by automating common tasks.

+**Software Developer Internship, August 2009 - May 2010** <br>
+Guiang Corporation (Incubator Projects), Pomona, California
+* Member of team assigned with porting mTools (a suite for moving files, contacts and settings) from Blackberry to Android.
+* Developed Android application with Java, using SVN for version control.
+Presented the finished product to a group of potential investors from various industries.

 ## Activities
 Currently working toward Oracle Certified Associate, Java SE 7 Programmer.